janek109/endomondo/README.md

 ### Tips

-Use tput bel;
+Use tput bel to get notification wen your migration will be over

 ```
-php bin/console endomondo:migrate --code= ;tput bel;
+php bin/console endomondo:migrate --code= ; tput bel;
 ```

-### TODO
+### How to set password when you have account in endomondo connected with fb/gogole
+- Go to and reset password: https://www.endomondo.com/forgotpassword
+- Then you can add you endomondo password to .env file
+- Then you can use this tool

-1. how to deal with errors and output instruction
+### How to deal with errors and output instruction

+* see below

     ```
     Create endomondo file: 879597128
     Response from strava upload: 879597128.gpx duplicate of activity 4299975135